Styzex/rust_ray/README.md

 ### MacOS

-To compile the game engine just run this commmand `cargo build` everything should work out of the box.
+To compile the game engine just run `cargo build` everything should work out of the box.

 ## Planned Features

 - Implement a simple 3D renderer for obj models (experimental)
-- ImGui-based debug menu
+- ImGui or egui debug menu
   - Variable manipulation
   - Position viewing
   - Performance statistics